pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/08-regulatory-object-substitution-under-fragmentation-anxiety.md

 This applies equally to substances, gambling, structured activities, and interpersonal objects.
 The difference lies only in visibility.

-In its most legible form, this transition appears when access to a regulatory object is rendered non-negotiable over time—such as during enforced abstinence in incarceration—where deprivation cannot be tested, negotiated, or circumvented, and reorganization becomes structurally inevitable.
+In its most legible form, this transition appears when access to a regulatory object is rendered non-negotiable over time (such as during enforced abstinence in incarceration) where deprivation cannot be tested, negotiated, or circumvented, and reorganization becomes structurally inevitable.

 Although the regulatory cycle remains invariant, the pathways available for object reconstitution vary with object substitutability.
 Where regulatory objects are fungible, reconstitution pressure can distribute across a class of functionally equivalent surfaces.
 Provider absence, access disruption, or local deprivation does not terminate regulation but redirects it horizontally, producing diffusion across suppliers, substitutes, or environments that preserve the same regulatory function.